FLN football team: ALN Team

 A year before the formation of the FLN team, two former Algerian players and coaches decided to train in Tunis, the first selection that would represent Algeria, they are Ahmed Benelfoul and Habib Draoua.
 In 1956, the team was formed.
 And in May 1957, the team was approved by the National Liberation Front and decided that it would represent the National Liberation Army as there were players who came from the maquis.
 The team is mainly composed of amateur players playing in Algeria and Tunisia.
+The first game was played in 1 June 1957 in Chedly Zouiten Stadium against Tunisia.
 Between May 1957 and April 1958, they played many matches in the Maghreb and the Middle East to support the independence cause; the team is credited with 42 victories.
 This selection will contribute to the birth of the formation of the FLN Team a year after its creation.

 FLN Team's Unique Playing Style

-The FLN was a unique soccer team because of their playing style, which was fluid and based on finesse.
+The FLN was a unique football team because of their playing style, which was fluid and based on finesse.
 This approach to the game of football was very different from the norm.
 The most common form of playing football is based on a very complicated and scientific approach, while the FLN rather focused on fluidity.
 The FLN football team as stated by Rachid Mekhloufi who was a French football team manager, noted that the FLN used a 4-2-4 system of offense.
 This system gave players a great amount of flexibility in movement while playing a football game, which proved to be very effective.
 This offensive style of play used by the FLN team was also seen as entertainment and honorable by spectators.
 The usual football playing mechanics focus on defensive playing in order to lower the risk of the opposing team scoring a goal.
 This playing style was the normal way to play football in the 1970s, but not for the FLN team.
 The FLN team's unique playing style could be noted to lead to the FLN team's popularity and importance in the African struggle for freedom and equality.